Basic Self-Demo

 Rule.formula(derive=models.Item.Amount, calling=derive_amount)

-To apply this iteration, in a terminal window for your project:
+To add this iteration, repeat the process above - in a terminal window for your project:

 1. Stop the Server (Red Stop button, or Shift-F5 -- see Appendix)